mxkopy/vae/README.md

 There are various switches and flags with descriptive names in Main.jl.
 However, many are unused and the CLI will most likely soon be replaced.

 # General Usage
-This repo provides a modality-independent library for Dirichlet VAEs.
+This repo provides a modality-independent library for VAEs.
 It's agnostic to its encoder and decoder, as long as their outputs make sense (i.e. they must output arrays of size [model_size, ...]).
 Subtyping AutoEncoder allows the use of the AutoEncoder forward-pass, provided the subtype has at least these fields:

 ```
 struct T <: AutoEncoder